Gökhan Saki: 2010

 In early 2010, Saki was able to bounce back by taking two wins in January and February, including a defence of his WFCA Muay Thai title against Utley Meriana, before rejoining the K-1 circuit in April.
 He took a decision victory over Singh Jaideep at the K-1 World Grand Prix 2010 in Yokohama before taking on Melvin Manhoef in a highly anticipated bout at It's Showtime 2010 Amsterdam on 29 May.
-Saki won via TKO in the second round after the referee stopped the fight due to Manhoef being knocked down three times.
+Saki won via TKO in the second round after the referee stopped the fight.

 Having made a full recovery from his injuries and poor form, Saki was invited to the K-1 World Grand Prix 2010 in Seoul Final 16 on 2 October where he knocked out Frenchman Freddy Kemayo in the first round.

 Following this, he entered the United Glory 2010/11 World Series at United Glory 12 fourteen days later where he KO'd Russian Nikolaj Falin in Amsterdam, Netherlands.

 Saki then returned to Japan for the K-1 World Grand Prix 2010 Final on 11 December.
 He faced Daniel Ghiţă in the quarter-finals and won by unanimous decision after four rounds.
 However, he broke his right hand during the fight and went on to battle Golden Glory teammate Alistair Overeem in the semis.
 Alistair landed a heavy left kick to Saki's right elbow that was also broken in his quarter-final fight.
 The fight was a first-round TKO win for Overeem.

 2011

 After recuperating from the injuries he sustained in the K-1 Grand Prix, Saki returned to the United Glory World Series in March 2011 where he took a decision victory over Wendell Roche in the semis at United Glory 13.
 He then went on to win the World Series at United Glory 14: 2010–2011 World Series Finals on 28 May in Moscow, Russia where he defeated Brice Guidon by decision.